 Atlanta is a major hub for both domestic and international flights which makes it a fairly cheap city to fly into compared to some of the other major cities.
 The city is also home to many amazing attractions, many of which are cheap or free to access.

-Try the Fernbank Science Center, the Martin Luther King Jr. National Historic Site, the Atlanta Contemporary Art Center, Atlanta Monetary Museum, the Center for Puppetry Arts, the Georgia Capitol Museum and the High Museum of Art.
+Try the Fernbank Science Center, the Martin Luther King Jr. National Historic Site, the Atlanta Contemporary Art Center, the Atlanta Monetary Museum, the Center for Puppetry Arts, the Georgia Capitol Museum, and the High Museum of Art.

 21. Destin, Florida